-The power station is owned by Magnox and is in the process of being de-commissioned.
+The power station is now owned by Nuclear Restoration Services (previously, the Nuclear Decommissioning Authority, and before that, Magnox) and is in the process of being de-commissioned.

 are in various states of disuse.
 These lagoons were large settling tanks,